Discreet Psychological Expertise

 Scientific Breadth

-Psychological work must strengthen the capacity for self‑direction and must never create dependency.
-Information is conveyed in a way that enables clients to act autonomously.
-The goal is sustainable autonomy, never ongoing attachment to any professional process.
+Psychological work strengthens self-regulation and must not create dependency.
+Information is conveyed in a way that enables individuals to remain capable of acting independently.
+The goal is sustainable autonomy.

-Psychological work acknowledges that clients may hold convictions or inner “sacred spaces” that are not negotiable — whether temporarily or permanently.
-Rather than challenging them, these are respected as fixed points.
-Precisely through this respect, their gravitational pull can be constructively engaged.
-Thus, what is unchangeable does not become an obstacle but a catalyst for meaningful development.
+Psychological work acknowledges that individuals may hold convictions or inner “sacred places” that are not negotiable — temporarily or permanently.
+Rather than challenging them, they are respected as fixed points.
+This respect allows their gravitational pull to be used “in passing,” turning what is unchangeable into a source of effective development rather than an obstacle.

-All work in my practice is founded on direct human encounter.
-Every message — whether organizational or substantive — is read and answered solely by me, Karl‑Heinz Meisters, in person.
-Neither staff members nor technical systems are involved in this part of the process.
-In this way, the process remains grounded in personal responsibility, confidentiality, and the unique potential for genuine inspiration.
+All psychological work in my practice is based on direct human interaction.
+Every message — administrative or substantive — is read and answered personally by me, Karl-Heinz Meisters.
+Neither staff nor technical systems take over this part of the process.
+Responsibility, confidentiality, and the quality of the encounter remain entirely in my hands.

 E